Protecting Your Children from Child Identity Theft

 Child identity theft in the USA has tremendously increased over the 21st century.
 For those who are not aware of what child identity theft is, itis a type of identity theft that occurs when someone uses the personal information of a minor to commit fraud.
-With access to children’s information, they can use it to get a job, obtain government benefits, medical care and much more.
-It can be quite a challenge to under the damage that results from the theft of a child’s identity can be quite a challenge.
+With access to children’s information, they can use it to get a job, obtain government benefits, medical care, and much more.
+Overcoming the damages that result from the theft of a child’s identity can be quite a challenge.

-While adults have the ability to monitor their own credit reports on a regular basis, it doesn’t usually occur to them to monitor their children’s credit reports.
-Unfortunately with the increases in identity theft of children it is essential for parents to become proactive.
+While many adults monitor their credit reports on a regular basis, it doesn’t usually occur to them to monitor their children’s as well.
+However, with the increaseof child identity theft in the USA, it is crucial for parents to become proactive.

 Warning Signs that Your Child May Be a Victim of Identity Theft of Children

-You attempt to open a financial account for your child and discover there is already one in existence or the application is not approved because of poor credit on your child’s name, it may be a sign of child identity theft.
+- When you are attempting to open a financial account for your child only to discover there is already one available or the application is not approved because of poor credit on your child’s name, it may be a sign of child identity theft.

-Learning How to Protect Your Child from Identity Theft
+How to Protect Your Child from Identity Theft?

-Make sure you keep your child’s personal information under lock and key.
-This includes at least the date of birth, social security number and birth certificate.
-Never carry your child’s social security number with you unless it is needed for something specific.
+- Ensure to keep your child’s personal information under lock and key.
+This should at the least include their date of birth, social security number, and birth certificate.
+You should never carry your child’s social security number unless needed for something specific.

-Avoid sharing your child’s social security number with someone who has no reason to have that information.
-Other than doctors, insurance companies, the school or other medical facilities, not many would require such information.
+- Never share your child’s social security number with someone who has no reason to have that information.
+Other than doctors, insurance companies, the school, or other medical facilities, not many would require such information.

-- Never share personal information online when you have a secure connection.
-You can identify a secure connection by the lock icon in the address bar and a URL that begins with “https.”
+- Never share personal information online if your connection is not secured.
+A secure connection can be identified by the lock icon in the address bar and a URL that begins with “https.”

-Always make sure your computer has updated virus protection and a strong firewall.
-Never send any kind of personal information using an unsecured wireless connection in a public place.
+- Ensure your computer has updated virus protection and a strong firewall.
+Avoid sending any kind of personal information using an unsecured wireless connection in a public place.

-If you access a website that requires a password, make sure you log out of the site when you are finished.
+- If you are accessing a website that requires a password, make sure you log out securely when you are finished.

-Reduce any chances of your child’s information being stolen or misused by learning who has access to your child’s personal information and read the notices schools must send explaining your rights under the Family Educational Rights and Privacy Act (FERPA).
-This law protects the privacy of all student records and allows parents to opt out of the release of directory information to third parties up to and including other families.
+- Eliminate the chances of your child’s information being stolen or misused by keeping yourself informed about those who have access to your child’s personal information.
+You can also go through the notices schools send explaining your rights under the Family Educational Rights and Privacy Act (FERPA).
+This law is to protect the privacy of all student records and allow parents to choose whether or not to release directory information to third parties up to and including other families.

-Steps to Take If Your Child is a Victim of Child Identity Theft
+Steps to Take If Your Child Has Become a Victim of Child Identity Theft

 The alarming statistics of child identity theft is only increasing by the day.
 Those who have still not faced this problem are certainly among the lucky ones.
-If you already have ID protection, it is recommended that you include your child’s identity theft protection to the package you already have.
+If you already have ID protection, it is recommended that you include your child’s identity theft protection in the package you already have.
 For those who have discovered their child’s identity has been stolen, there is help available.
 But for that, you must follow the procedure:

-Cancel all open or compromised accounts and notify the issuers or creditors
+Cancel all open or compromised accounts and immediately notify the issuers or creditors

 File a complaint with the Federal Trade Commission (877-438-4338) or send a letter to:

 If you are in search of child identity theft services, then we are the ones to get in touch with.
-At Legal-yogi.com has all the information you need to understand identity theft and get started protecting your financial future and that of your children.
+At Legal-yogi.com, you will find all the information you need to understand identity theft and get started protecting your financial future as well as that of your children.
 There is no obligation, and the online tools are easy to use.
 There is indeed no better time than the present to get started making sure your child’s future is secure.